-- 6.1.23 Cleared vegetation was stockpile and located mainly in Holes 1, 6 and 17 or along the site boundary (outside the silt fences) for wind/sun drying before proper disposal.
-Stockpile of construction waste was also observed located at Hole 2.
-The Contractor was repeatedly reminded to dispose the vegetation stockpiles and construction waste off-site properly according to the waste management plan. - 6.1.24 No chemical storage area was available on site during the reporting month.
+- 6.1.24 Cleared vegetation was stockpile on site for a long time and no disposal was recorded.
+In addition, stockpile of construction waste was also observed located at Hole 2 at least four months.
+The Contractor was repeatedly reminded to dispose the vegetation stockpiles and construction waste off-site properly according to the waste management plan.
+The Contractor agreed to dispose the vegetation and construction waste in the coming dry season. - 6.1.25 No chemical storage area was available on site during the reporting month.
 Some oil tanks were required as the standby fuel.
 Drip trays were provided underneath the oil tanks to prevent leakage on the bare ground.
 The Contractor confirmed that the chemical waste generated was in small amount and would be disposed by their sub-contractor or store on site.
 The chemicals adjacent for the wastewater treatment plants were covered with tarpaulin, no proper chemical storage area was provided on site.
-The Contractor was reminded to provide chemical storage areas for chemical storage on site. - 6.1.25 According to the Jockey Club comments on the general refuse from the construction site, maggots were found in their dumping ground within the existing golf course.
+The Contractor was reminded to provide chemical storage areas for chemical storage on site. - 6.1.26 According to the Jockey Club comments on the general refuse from the construction site, maggots were found in their dumping ground within the existing golf course.
 The Contractor was requested to provide the waste generation and disposal record to ensure that all waste generated from the site is disposed properly and not through Jockey Club existing dumping system.
+According to the site observation, the general refuse was still accumulated within the construction area without proper disposal for more than few weeks.